Artemonim/AgentCompass/README.md

 -   More structured responses
 -   Better code quality
 -   Detailed reports at the end of each interaction
--   Consistent commenting and documentation
+-   More consistent commenting and documentation

 ## Key Features

 ### 🎯 Role-Based Interaction

-The AI operates as your "Developer" while you remain the "Software Architect", creating a clear hierarchy and responsibility structure.
+The AI operates as your "Developer" while you remain the "Software Architect" — each of you has a role to play, not just AI.

 ### 📊 Structured Output Format